EndPointCorp/end-point-blog/2021/09/09/gpg-keys-on-a-smart-card.md

 Test your new key, make sure it works.

 And that's it.
-Publish your new public gpg key, use your new ssh key - secure in the knowledge that your private key is locked away.
+Publish your new public gpg key, use your new ssh key - secure in the knowledge that your private key is protected by an additional hardware layer from malicious attack.

+**What to do if it all went wrong?
+What if I locked up the card?**

+You can start again.
+The following command will restore the GPG compatible portion of your yubikey to factory settings.
+You will lose any keys stored on the card.
+(I don't believe it'll cause any OTP/2FA set up with the card to be lost, if they're using the other YubiKey functions, but I make no guarantees)

+ONLY RUN THE FOLLOWING IF YOUR PIN IS LOCKED:
+`gpg --edit-card`
+`gpg/card> factory-reset`
+Follow the confirmation steps on screen.